 For the Biscuits

-- Make a well in the center and pour in the buttermilk.
-Stir until just combined; avoid overmixing.
+- Make a well in the center and pour in the buttermilk .
+Stir until just mixed ; don’t overmix .

-- Turn the dough onto a floured surface and gently knead it a few times until it comes together.
-Pat into a 1-inch thick rectangle.
+- Turn the dough onto a floured surface and knead it a few times until it holds together .
+Pat into a 1-inch thick rectangle .

-- Using a biscuit cutter, cut out biscuits and place them on a baking sheet lined with parchment paper.
+- Cut out biscuits with a cutter and place them on a baking sheet lined with parchment .

-- Bake for 12-15 minutes or until golden brown.
-Remove from the oven and let cool slightly.
+- Bake for 12–15 minutes or until golden brown .
+Let cool a bit before serving .

 For the Sausage Gravy

-- In a large skillet, cook the breakfast sausage over medium heat until browned and crumbled, about 5-7 minutes.
+- In a large skillet , cook the sausage over medium heat until it’s brown and crumbled , about 5–7 minutes .

-- Sprinkle the flour over the cooked sausage and stir to combine.
-Cook for 1-2 minutes to form a roux.
+- Sprinkle the flour over the sausage and stir to blend .
+Cook for 1–2 minutes .

-- Gradually whisk in the milk, stirring continuously until smooth and thickened, about 5 minutes.
+- Slowly whisk in the mіlk , stirring all the time until the gravy is smooth and thickened , about 5 minutes .

 3.3 Advice and Tips for Success

-- To prevent lumps in the gravy: Whisk the milk in slowly and constantly while cooking.
+- To prevent lumps : Whisk the mіlk in slowly and keep stirring .

 4. Serving Suggestions and Pairings